dennisbirch/dbbbuilder-swift/README.md

 ### Setup for building frameworks and running demos

 The workspace in this repository includes demo projects and unit tests for iOS and macOS targets.
 You can examine the code in these projects to get guidance on using DBBBuilder.
-To run the projects and unit tests, you'll need to do some setup using either Carthage or the Swift Package Manager.
+To run the projects and unit tests, you'll need to do some setup with Carthage, and with the Swift Package Manager if you want to build the framework target by itself.

-#### Using Carthage (default implementation):
+#### Using Swift Package Manager (default implementation - requires Xcode 11.0 or higher):

+(The following actions must be performed separately for either scheme you want to work with, i.e. `DBBBuilder-Demo-OSX` or `DBBBuilder-Demo-iOS`)

+* Enable building the iOS or OSX framework you're interested in working with (__only required if you want to build the framework separately__):
+    * Select `DBBBuilder-OSX` or `DBBBuilder-iOS` in the project navigator
+    * On the General tab of the Project editor panel, add the ExceptionCatcher.framework in the `Frameworks and Libraries` section as displayed above
+    * Add the FMDB package as described in the _Installation_ section above (but setting the URL to https://github.com/ccgus/fmdb)
+* Run unit tests or project

+#### Using Carthage:

 * Clone the repo
 * Install Carthage if necessary
-* In terminal app, CD into the dbbbuilder-swift directory
+* In your terminal app, cd into the dbbbuilder-swift directory
 * Run 'carthage update'
 * Open DBBBuilder-Swift.workspace in Xcode